 Rolling Back a Software Upgrade

 To activate a previous version of the RUGGEDCOM ROX II software stored on the inactive partition, do the following:

-2. Rollback the software version by typing:
+- 1. Make sure the CLI is in Configuration mode. - 2.
+Rollback the software version by typing: